-- 1.5.1 For engine maintenance, follow the engine manufacturer's recommendations precisely as stated in the engine manual. - 1.5.2 When making adjustments while the engine is running, such as carburetor and motion control linkage adjustments, stand to one side and keep clear of moving/rotating components, such as engine screen, drive belts and sheaves.
-Do Not wear loose fitting clothing or jewelry that could get tangled in moving/rotating components. - 1.5.3 Keep engine and engine area free from accumulation of grass, leaves, excessive grease or oil and other debris which can accumulate in these areas.
-These materials can become combustible and may result in a fire.
+- 1.5.1 For engine maintenance, follow the engine manufacturer's recommendations precisely as stated in the engine manual. - 1.5.2 Keep engine and engine area free from accumulation of grass, leaves, excessive grease or oil, and other debris which can accumulate in these areas.
+These materials can become combustible and may result in a fire. - 1.5.3 Store fuel in a container specifically designed for this purpose.
+Store the fuel container in a cool, dry place. - 1.5.4 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.5 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area where open pilot lights or heat appliances are present.

-- 1.5.4 Store fuel in a container specifically designed for this purpose.
-Store the fuel container in a cool, dry place. - 1.5.5 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.6 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area where open pilot lights or heat appliances are present. - 1.5.7 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.8.
-Check all bolts often to maintain proper tightness. - 1.5.9.
-Keep all guards, shields and all safety devices in place and in safe working condition. - 1.5.10 Frequently check for worn or damaged components that could create a hazard. - 1.5.11 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.
+- 1.5.6 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.7 Check all bolts frequently to maintain proper tightness. - 1.5.8 Keep all guards, shields and all safety devices in place and in safe working condition. - 1.5.9 Frequently check for worn or damaged components that could create a hazard. - 1.5.10 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.